Executive Director

 BIO

 Ana Marina is a Salvadorian immigrant with over 20 years of experience working as a community organizer advocating for social services, community outreach, and family services in the Mission and Bayview area of San Francisco for the Latinx community.
 From 2002-2011, Ana Marina began working with pregnant mothers experiencing high-risk health problems.
-She provided educational infant workshops, provided referrals to mothers so that they could receive social services, and accompanied them to their medical appointment to provide emotional support.
+She provided educational infant workshops, provided referrals to mothers so that they could receive social services, and accompanied them to their medical appointments to provide emotional support.

 Erika Castro